Bullet Journal Index: Tips, Tricks, Inspirations

 First of all is, just continue your index on the next free page, and on your original index just note at which page it continues.

 The second option is to add an extra page to your existing index – use a paper clip or washi tape.

 Here are some little tricks you might use for your journal index page.

-- Divide the index page in two columns – this way you will save some space.
+- Divide the index page into two columns – this way, you will save some space.

-- Highlight your most frequently used pages, so you can find these at first glance.
+- Highlight your most frequently used pages so that you can find these at first glance.